g-now-zero/server-projects/Win2019ServADDS/README.md

     II.
 Join the Win11Client to newly created domain gdomain.com and log in with a domain account (awelch in this case which is one of the names in names.txt):
-        a.
-Open the System Properties.
+        - Open the System Properties.
-        b.
-Click on "Change settings" next to "Computer name, domain, and workgroup settings".
+        - Click on "Change settings" next to "Computer name, domain, and workgroup settings".
-        c.
-Click on "Change" to change the computer name and join the domain.
+        - Click on "Change" to change the computer name and join the domain.
-        d.
-Restart the computer.
+        - Restart the computer.
-        e.
-Log in with a domain account
+        - Log in with a domain account

 <p align="center">